 Moving north via the Preseli mountains from whence came the blue stones at Stonehenge four millenniums ago, we’ll head inland

-and on to mid-Wales to explore the Rheidol valley.
+and on to mid-Wales to explore the Rheidol valley and scenes from the television

 The best is saved for last as the group photo-explores Snowdonia National Park, Harlech, Caernarfon, a sheep farm plus much more.
 The north is where spectacular mountains rise from boulder-strewn lakes, and narrow, but paved, one-vehicle lanes await your visit armed with sufficient memory cards.
 You’ll need plenty!